belemizz/mimic2_tools/clinical_db/readme.md

 2. Install libraries
 3. Run either of the following scripts

+- The scripts are tested on only on Ubuntu 14.04 and python 2.7.6.

 # Scripts
 - analyze_icd9.py: Count frequency of icd 9 code
 - list_id_form_code.py Generate a list of subject id that have the selected icd 9 code